Vector Magnetometry Using Shallow Implanted NV Centers in Diamond with Waveguide-Assisted Dipole Excitation and Readout: experiment

 Figure~\ref{fig-two}(a) presents a microscope image of an array of studied waveguides on the (110) side facet of the diamond, where the NV centers are implanted.
 A 532 nm laser is coupled from the opposite side facet of the diamond using a low NA (0.25 NA, $10\times$) objective to excite the waveguide mode.
 The light travels through the waveguide to reach the facet with the implanted NV centers.
 The fluorescence signal then travels back through the waveguide and is collected using the same objective as for the excitation.
 Figure~\ref{fig-two}(b) displays the Gaussian mode of one of the studied waveguides, which has a $1/e^2$ area of $\SI{456}{\mu m^2}$, corresponding to the NV excitation area.
 To ensure proper excitation and detection through the waveguide, we rotate a half-wave plate (HWP) in the excitation path and examine the NV's fluorescence spectrum [see Figure~\ref{fig-two}(c)].
 It can be seen that when the laser polarization is perpendicular to the $y$-axis (parallel to waveguide sidewalls), the signal is minimally guided through the waveguide.
+This behavior reflects two distinct effects.
+First, the guidance of the laser depends on the alignment of its polarization with the fixed polarization of the waveguide.
+When the excitation laser's polarization is parallel to the waveguide’s polarization, we observe a transmission efficiency of $12-13\%$, along with a clear Gaussian mode profile.
+Conversely, when the laser polarization is perpendicular to the waveguide’s polarization, the transmitted power drops to $2-3\%$, and the Gaussian mode profile disappears.
+As a result, NV centers are excited with significantly reduced power in this perpendicular configuration, leading to a weaker photoluminescence (PL) signal.
+Second, the fixed polarization of the waveguide not only defines the polarization of the light field with respect to the NV centers’ dipole orientations, but also affects the guidance of the NV dipole emission through the waveguide.
+Due to the varying crystallographic orientations of the NV centers, different dipoles exhibit different coupling efficiencies to the waveguide.
+This inherent property of the ensemble, combined with the fixed waveguide polarization, prevents the light field polarization from being optimized for all four NV dipole orientations simultaneously.
 Upon confirming proper excitation via the waveguides, we perform CW-ODMR on various waveguides, with one example shown in Figure~\ref{fig-two}(d).
 The sensitivity values for the set of waveguides marked in Figure~\ref{fig-two}(a) are presented in Table I, ranging from 79 to $\SI{370}{\mathrm{nT}/\sqrt{\mathrm{Hz}}}$.
 The average sensitivity across all the waveguides is $\SI{195 \pm 3}{\mathrm{nT}/\sqrt{\mathrm{Hz}}}$, with a standard deviation of $\SI{85}{\mathrm{nT}/\sqrt{\mathrm{Hz}}}$.
 This variation is attributed to differences in waveguide losses and the varying coupling efficiency of the NV dipoles to the waveguide mode.